chandler-barlow/Node-Excercise-Tracking-API/README.md

 ### Installing

-To  set up the app
+To set up the environment

 Navigate to the folder you downloaded everything to